-Some time between the years 279 and 130, B. C., Mosiah, with a considerable following, emigrated from the Land of Nephi, in Lehi; and, after a long journey through the wilderness-the Isthmus of Panama-reached the land of Zarahemla.
-(Omni.
-13-15.)
+Some time between the years 279 and 130 B. C., Mosiah, with a considerable following, emigrated from the Land of Nephi, and, after a long journey through the wilderness-the isthmus of Panama reached the land of Zarahemla (Omni 13-15).

 Other Nephites followed a somewhat different route and founded settlements on the Pacific side of Central America.
-This part of the promised land was known as Bountiful (Alma 22:33), and when the Nephites settled there they called their settlements in it the Land of Nephi, as they had named their portion of the land of their father's first inheritance in South America.
-(Alma 22:28.)
+This part of the promised land was known as Bountiful (Alma 22:33), but when the Nephites settled there they called their settlements the Land of Nephi, as they had named their country in their father's first inheritance in 'South America.
+(Alma 22:28).

 A number of Lamanites also went into Central America.
 They were "the more idle part" of them.
-These led a nomadic life, probably pitching their tents in the mountain valleys (Alma 22:28, 29.)
+These led a nomadic life, probably pitching their tents in the mountain valleys (Alma 22:28, 29).
 As soon as the Lamanites in Central America were strong enough, numerically, the old struggle began again, and the Nephites were gradually driven northward.

-Many Lamanites and Nephites must have remained in South America and Central America while the struggle was continued in the northern continent.
-Concerning their history, no record is preserved in the Book of Mormon.
-And then, after the massacre around Cumorah, many of the conquerors and survivors, without doubt, gradually worked their way southward towards the lands of their fathers.
-Nothing is said in the Book of Mormon of their exploits, except that they continued to war among themselves (Mormon 8:6-10) until the whole face of the land was one continual round of murder and bloodshed. causing a state of savagery, ignorance, and error.
-But in the Doctrine and Covenants we learn that among the now existing Indians are not only Lamanites, but also Nephites, Jacobites, Josephites, Zoramites, Lemuelites and Ishmaelites, to whom the Book of Mormon is a message of salvation.
-(Sec.
-3:16-19; 10:48.)
+Many Lamanites and Nephites must have remained in South America and Central America while the struggle raged in the northern Concerning their history, no record is preserved in the continent.
+Book of Mormon.
+After the massacre around Cumorah many of the conquerors and survivors, without doubt, gradually worked their way southward towards the lands of their fathers.
+Nothing is said in the Book of Mormon of their exploits, except that they continued to war among themselves (Mormon 8:6-10) until the whole face of the land was one continual round of murder and bloodshed, causing a state of savagery, ignorance, and error.
 The Book of Mormon record closes in the year 421 A. D., or thereabouts.
-The history of the vast multitudes not directly included in the Book of Mormon record, although contemporary with the compilers. of that volume, as well as the history of the millions who lived on the American continents after the close of the Book of Mormon record until the Spanish conquest, must be read in the mounds and cliff dwellings, the ruined pueblos, temples, and forts, and other remains of past civilizations that are found all over the American continents, and in the traditions that have been preserved.
+The history of the vast multitudes not directly included in the Book of Mormon record, though contemporary with the compilers of that volume, as well as the history of the millions who lived on the American continents after the close of the Book of Mormon record until the Spanish conquest, must be read in the mounds and cliff dwellings, the ruined pueblos, temples, and forts, and other remains of past civilizations that are found all over the American continents, and in the traditions that have been preserved.

-All Indians are not the Descendants of Lehi.
-Students of the Book of Mormon should be cautioned against the error of supposing that all the American Indians are the descendants of Lehi, Mulek, and their companions, and that their languages and dialects, their social organizations, religious conceptions and practices, traditions, etc., are all traceable to Hebrew sources.
+All Indians Are Not the Descendants of Lehi

+Students of the Book of Mormon should be cautioned against the error of supposing that all the American Indians are the descendants of Lehi, Mulek, and their companions, and that their languages and dialects, their social organizations, religious conceptions and practices, traditions, etc., are all traceable to those Hebrew sources.

-Because the Jaredite record is very brief, we are apt to forget that it embraces many centuries-how many we have no means of ascertaining-and that, it gives an epitome principally of the history of Moron, where the Jaredites first established themselves.
-It stands to reason that the Jaredites gradually settled in favorable localities all over the American continents, and that both Nephites and Lamanites came in contact with them, and that an amalgamation took place everywhere, as in the case of the Nephites and Mulekites in Zarahemla.
+Because the Jaredite record is very brief we are apt to forget that it embraces many centuries-how many, we have no means of ascertaining-and that it gives an epitome principally of the history of

+Moron, where the Jaredites first established themselves.
+It stands to reason that the Jaredites gradually settled in favorable localities all over the American continents, and that both Nephites and Lamanites came in contact with them, and that an amalgamation took place everywhere as in the case of the Nephites and Mulekites in Zarahemla.
 If so, the Jaredite culture must have become a factor in the development of the institutions and languages of the country.
 But the Jaredites came from some center of population in Asia.
 Their language and culture were different from that of Lehi and Mulek.
 Their speech was probably closely related to the Aryan.
 And the impress they made upon the culture of the later arrivals has never been entirely effaced.